nospaceships/node-raw-socket/README.md

 This module implements raw sockets for [Node.js][nodejs].

-*This module has been created primarily to implement another, separate module, for the purpose of sending ICMP echo (ping) requests to many hosts at once.
+*This module has been created primarily to facilitate implementation of the [net-ping][net-ping] module.*
-That module will be available shortly.*

 This module is installed using [node package manager (npm)][npm]: